Different types of trusts can be used for different purposes.

-Although different trusts may be created to serve different purposes, trusts generally have several basic characteristics in common.
+Although different trusts may be created to serve different purposes, trusts generally have several core components:

 - Grantor: the person or entity who creates the trust.